Jamf Pro Integration

 Indicates if the device is linked to Active Directory

-Map for device compliance tracking if needed
+Map for device compliance tracking, if needed

 Architecture Type

-Processor architecture (e.g., x86, ARM)
+Processor architecture (for example, x86, ARM)

 Map if you're categorizing by hardware type